Post-nasal drip: Mechanism

 The exact mechanism of PND depends on its etiology, but usually involves increased production of mucus from the nasal mucosa.
 In addition to providing sense of smell, the nasal cavity serves to filter and regulate the temperature and humidity of inspired air.
 The nasal mucosa can produce secretions, or mucus, that provides lubrication and protection for the nasal cavity.
 This mucus production is activated by the autonomic nervous system; specifically, cholinergic neuropeptides are responsible for increasing mucus production.
 Excess mucus can drain posteriorly into the upper and lower airways, which, along with other physical and chemical irritants, can activate receptors in the respiratory tract that results in a protective physiological cough.

+In some patients, mucus recirculation between natural and accessory ostia has been described as a mechanism that perpetuates post-nasal drip and chronic rhinosinusitis.

 Diagnosis

 Diagnosis of PND depends on both a detailed history and clinical examination to help determine its etiology.
 The history may begin with feelings of obstructed nasal breathing or "stuffy nose" with or without nasal discharge.
 If allergic rhinitis is suspected, a family history of allergic conditions as well as a personal history of other associated conditions such as food allergy, asthma, and atopic dermatitis can be evaluated.
 Allergic rhinitis classically has more symptoms of sneezing attacks, itchy eyes, and respiratory problems, although it is difficult to distinguish the different types of rhinitis by symptomology alone.
 Visual inspection can reveal mouth breathing, which is suggestive of nasal obstruction, or a horizontal crease across the nose (caused by the "allergic salute").

 In the absence of any specific diagnostic tests, it may be difficult to diagnose PND from history of symptoms alone, as the etiology is broad and the symptoms may be very general.
 As such, suggestive procedures that highlight rhinitis and mucopurulent secretions, such as nasoendoscopy, may instead be utilized because of the vague nature of information available to directly attribute specific symptoms to the syndrome.
+In patients with accessory ostium recirculation, a condition often overlooked, careful nasal endoscopy may sometimes reveal a characteristic ring of mucus flow between adjacent openings.